Girly: Main characters

-Reviews
+Reception

 A writer for Sequential Tart, talking about Lesnick's work in general as of 2004, described her as "ha[ving] a thing for shiny, slippery bodies" and "tend[ing] to have a wacky sense of humor".
 They continued: "Combine these elements, and you get some of the most entertaining, ridiculous, and sexiest comics on the Internet."

 Also in 2004, Wednesday White wrote for Comix Talk that "at the heart, Girly is a gentle story that doesn’t want you to know that it’s a gentle story.
 It’s lovingly crafted, occasionally poignant, and just a little bit removed from itself.
 It’s also young, bearing the illusion of greater length by dint of loose sequelhood, and still getting a feel for itself.
 When it’s done kicking chin-heavy law enforcement into reader space to avoid dealing with itself, it’ll be fantastic.
 Right now, it’s engaging and sweet; that, in and of itself, is no mean feat."

 Writing for Websnark, Eric Burns-White said in 2006 that Lesnick was "one of those webcartoonists all the other webcartoonists read" and said that she "has had tremendous influence over the form [of webcomics].
 [Her] development of Slipshine rewrote the book on NC-17 webcomics."
-Burns-White called Girly "Lesnick's finest work to date, and a strip that has tremendous critical acclaim", said that Girly was "a strip that works like jazz music" where "the absurdity carries humor with it", and said that Lesnick knew how smartly write stupid people.
+Burns-White called Girly "Lesnick's finest work to date, and a strip that has tremendous critical acclaim", said that Girly was "a strip that works like jazz music" where "the absurdity carries humor with it", and said that Lesnick knew how to intelligently write about stupid people.
 In a 2006 article for Fleen, Kate Ditzler said that Girly made her uneasy and angry, arguing that the comic strip used sexual harassment as a joke in some panels.

 Girly was nominated for a Web Cartoonists' Choice Award in 2005 for "Outstanding Layout".

 Author

 Girly was created by Jackie Lesnick.
 She is also the creator of the comics Cutewendy, and Wendy, and has been the editor and main artist of Slipshine, a subscription site featuring pornographic comics by over a dozen artists.
-According to her website, she was born in 1977 and is a trans woman; Lesnick wrote Girly under her birth name and changed her name to Jackie (from Josh) some time later.
+According to her website, she was born in 1977 and is a trans woman; Lesnick wrote Girly under her birth name and changed her name to Jackie some time later.